dennisjooo/dennisjooo/README.md

 ### Hi there 👋
-My name Dennis Jonathan.
-I'm super interested in data science and machine learning 📊🤖.
+I'm Dennis.
+Interested in AI & ML.

 I made a not so bad profile page, check it out [here](https://dennisjooo.github.io)!